 Marriott’s “Stay 5, Pay for 4” policy makes one of the nights free on redemption bookings, further sweetening the deal with booking hotels on points.

 Perks & Benefits

-The Amex Bonvoy cards also offer unique benefits to make your stays at Marriott hotels more memorable.
+The Marriott Bonvoy co-branded cards also offer unique benefits to make your stays at Marriott hotels more memorable.